SOTERA HEALTH COMPANY (NASDAQ: SHC) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Sotera Health Company (NASDAQ: SHC)

 Did you lose money on investments in Sotera Health?
-If so, please visit Sotera Health Company Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com to discuss your rights.
+If so, please visit Sotera Health Company Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.

 Sotera provides sterilization and lab testing and advisory services to the medical device and pharmaceutical industries.
 The Company operates through three businesses: Sterigenics, Nordion, and Nelson Labs.
 Through its Sterigenics brand, which accounts for the majority of Sotera’s annual revenues, Sotera provides outsourced terminal sterilization services for the medical device and pharmaceutical markets.
 Terminal sterilization is the process of sterilizing a product in its final packaging.